coleifer/peewee/docs/peewee/api.rst

       ['CS 101', 'CS151', 'English 101', 'English 151']

-   To remove all relationships from a collection, you can use the :meth:`~SelectQuery.clear` method.
+   To remove all relationships from a collection, you can use the :meth:`~ManyToManyQuery.clear` method.
 Let's say that English 101 is canceled, so we need to remove all the students from it:

    .. code-block:: pycon